AaronCWacker/MachineLearning/README.md

 ML | Experience with designing and developing iterative solvers for distributed data and/or distributed computational resources
 ML | Programming experience with C++, CUDA, cuBLAS, Ceres ML | Programming experience with cupy
-ML and AR | Experience with SLAM systems or large-scale bundle adjustment problems in structure-from-motion setting ML | Publications on mathematical optimization in mathematical optimization venues such as Journal Optimization, Journal of Optimization Theory and Applications, Optimization Letters, Optimization and Engineering, Optimization Methods and Software, Mathematical Programming, Mathematical Programming Computation, Journal on Scientific Computing
+ML | Publications on mathematical optimization in mathematical optimization venues such as Journal Optimization, Journal of Optimization Theory and Applications, Optimization Letters, Optimization and Engineering, Optimization Methods and Software, Mathematical Programming, Mathematical Programming Computation, Journal on Scientific Computing
 ML | Rotation-averaging approaches for large-scale structure-from-motion problems ML | Coded contributions to Google’s Ceres Solver or similar open-source solvers